The world we live in is full of amazing facts you never knew.

-Jackie Chan sung the theme songs for all his films in the 1980s.
+Jackie Chan sang the theme songs for all his films in the 1980s.

-Nope, it’s not a different Jackie Chan, it’s the two-parts martial arts and one-part comedy fellow y’all know and love.
+Nope, it’s not a different Jackie Chan; it’s the two-part martial arts and one-part comedy fellow y’all know and love.

 However, Jackie Chan is quite the singer as well as a fist-slinger.

-In 1984, he won the Japanese Best Foreign Singer Award, has sang in over 5 languages on over 100 songs, and sang at the Beijing Summer Olympics opening ceremony in 2008!
+In 1984, he won the Japanese Best Foreign Singer Award.
+He’s sung in over 5 languages on over 100 songs, and sang at the Beijing Summer Olympics opening ceremony in 2008!

 You’re more likely to get bitten by a person than a shark.